Notes on the Geography of Oklahoma: Norman 5: Housing the Dallas Generation

 The column was structurally superfluous but symbolically weighty.

-There was a special on columns at the building-supply house.
-You could get four for the price of two, see.
-Who could pass up such a deal?
+Here, too, there seems to have been a special on columns at the building-supply house.
+You could get four for the price of two.
+Hard to pass it up, even we had to hunt for place to park the things.

 The wing on the right is a garage in which cars are stabled, not parked.
 The Dutch doors are phoney, with the upper halves fixed in place.